intelligent-soft-robots/pam_documentation/C5_visual_ball_tracking.md

 ### What it is

 The robot lab is equiped with four rgb cameras, which can be used to track the (3d) position of a table tennis ball.
-The software used for this is [tennicam](https://github.com/intelligent-soft-robots/tennicam) which has been developped internally by Sebastian Gomez-Gonzalez.
+For the server, the software used for this is [tennicam](https://github.com/intelligent-soft-robots/tennicam) which has been developped internally by Sebastian Gomez-Gonzalez.

-The desktop "rodau" is installed with the software, and the cameras are plugged to it, ready to be used.
+The desktop "rodau" is installed with the server software, and the cameras are plugged to it, ready to be used.
+For the client, the software used is [tennicam_client](https://github.com/intelligent-soft-robots/tennicam_client), which implements an [o80](http://people.tuebingen.mpg.de/mpi-is-software/o80/docs/o80/index.html) standalone.
+The client is install along the pam software, as described [here](https://intelligent-soft-robots.github.io/pam_documentation/A1_overview_and_installation.html).

 ### How-to

+#### How to start the server

+- Turn on the "bright" light above the table tennis.
 - Login to rodau using the ball_tracking user.
 The password is written on the desktop.
-- Open a terminal
+- Open a terminal.
 - Call ```tennicam_start```.
 Two terminals should open.
 If they do not show any error message, the tracking is active.

-### How to fix
+#### How to fix the server

 If you experience any issue, you can try to run in a terminal: